-Judah, like his father Jacob, was ambitious and had the best leadership potential among his brothers.
+Judah, like his father Jacob, was ambitious and he had the best leadership potential among his brothers.
 Jacob saw in Judah a lion that would rule over his brothers.
-That prediction was fulfilled in David and Solomon (Gen.49: 8-12).
+That prediction was fulfilled in David and Solomon (Genesis 49:8-12).
 Judah was more rational than his brothers.
-When the jealous brothers tried to kill Joseph, Judah convinced them to sell him to the Ishmaelites (Gen.37: 26-27).
-Years later, a famine drove the brothers to Egypt, where Joseph was Prime Minister and detained Simeon, it was Judah that convinced Jacob to let Benjamin go (Gen.43: 1-15).
+When the jealous brothers tried to kill Joseph, Judah convinced them to sell him to the Ishmaelites (Genesis 37:26-27).
+Years later, a famine drove the brothers to Egypt, where Joseph was Prime Minister and detained Simeon, it was Judah that convinced Jacob to let Benjamin go (Genesis 43:1-15).

 Judah, unlike his father Jacob, married Shua a Canaanite rather than one from his own family.
-She bore him three sons: Er, Onan and Shelah.
+She bore him three sons: Er, Onan, and Shelah.
 Er married Tamar also a Canaanite.
 Er died and left no children.
 By tradition, Onan was ordered to raise children in his brother’s name.
 He refused and also died.
 Judah promised Tamar the third son who was still too young.
 But when Judah reneged on his promise, she played the prostitute and became pregnant with Judah’s seed.
-She was also wise enough to exact from her lover his seal, cord and staff and was spared from being burned alive.
-It also led Judah to confess, “She is more righteous than I” (Gen.39: 26).
-Twins, Perez and Zerah were the fruit of that encounter and Perez became the father of Judah’s kings.
-Between Perez and king David there was Boas that married Ruth a Moabite the great-grandmother of David.
+She was also wise enough to exact from her lover his seal, his cord, and his staff; and therefore, she was spared from being burned alive.
+It also led Judah to confess, “She is more righteous than I” (Genesis 39:26).
+Twins, Perez and Zerah were the fruit of that encounter, and Perez became the father of Judah’s kings.
+Between Perez and King David there was Boas who married Ruth, a Moabite, and she became the great-grandmother of David.
 Bath Sheba the Hittite became the mother of Solomon.